Early Childhood Evaluations

 Our evaluation process is typically 2 1/2 hours long, and includes 2-3 students at a time participating in activities such as listening to a story, coloring, and lots of playing!
 Please plan to stay for the evaluation with your child to help them feel comfortable, and to give the team additional information about your child.
 The evaluation team will consist of a preschool special education teacher, speech-language therapist, and school psychologist; and may also include additional professionals (such as an occupational therapist, physical therapist, nurse, vision or hearing specialist) as indicated by your child's specific needs.
 Information will be collected by observing your child, direct testing, and parent interviews and/or developmental checklists.

 Following the evaluation, a case conference will be scheduled to review evaluation results with you and discuss eligibility criteria for special education services in preschool.
 If your child qualifies for school-based services, we will also discuss his or her Individualized Education Plan (IEP) and tell you more about our great preschool program at Liberty.
 Your child is welcome attend with you, but is not needed for this meeting.

 If my child qualifies for an IEP, where will they receive services?

-If your family lives in the MSD of Decatur Township district boundaries and your child is eligible for preschool special education services (including speech/language therapy), they will be provided at Liberty Early Elementary School at no cost to the family.
-Liberty Early Elementary is located at 4640 Santa Fe Dr. Indianapolis and is home to all preschool and Kindergarten classrooms for the district!
+If your family lives in the MSD of Decatur Township district boundaries and your child is eligible for preschool special education services (including speech/language therapy), they will be provided at Liberty Preschool at no cost to the family.
+Liberty Preschool is located in the Lynwood Elementary building at 4640 Santa Fe Dr. Indianapolis and is home to all preschool classrooms for the district!